react-declarative/react-declarative/docs/other/better-then-ext.md

-# The revolution of ExtJS approach in react-declarative
+# The revolution for ExtJS approach in react-declarative

 > Someone told me that `react-declarative` is ExtJS reimplementation.
 This is not quite right